My Most Valuable Mistakes

 4. Being busy

 Busy, busy, busy.
 Busy editing, busy faffing on your website, busy making lists.
 It’s so easy to get caught up in the busy work and pretend like you’re doing really well.
 Actually you’re probably just avoiding the work you should need be doing to move your business forward.
-I worked day and night during the first two years of my business because I felt I should do everything.
+I worked day and night during the first few years of my business because I felt I should do everything.
 What actually happened of course is that not enough got done and I got frustrated.
 I’d spend hours doing things I hated whilst the jobs that could have been improving my business were swept to one side because I didn’t have time.
 Solution?
 I outsource.
 It is ok to let go some of your work to someone you can trust.
 Ask yourself what do you have to do in your business that you don’t enjoy?
 What is taking up chunks of your time.
 For me it’s editing.
 It’s got to be done of course but it’s not something I particularly enjoy and I’m so slow at it!
 Now I’ve trained my assistant to edit – to my own personal recipe of course, and everything gets checked by me before it goes out to customers.
 But it saves me hours every week which I can spend on things that I enjoy and that help build my business.
 Or I just nap.
 Both are good.
 If you hate writing blog posts, or doing your own SEO or the admin and paperwork – there are people out there who can help you!
 Then you get to spend your time on energy on what you are good at and what you enjoy.

 5. Comparison is the death of joy

 If you’re in the photography industry, one of the biggest time saps is spending your days looking at other photographers work.
 I admit to losing hours and hours to this during my first couple of years.
 Kid yourself that it’s research, but what you’re probably actually doing is looking at other photographers and despairing that you’ll never be up to that standard.
 STOP.
 Just move away from the computer.
-I took a conscious decision last year to seriously cut back on the number of photographers I was following on Facebook.
+I took a conscious decision early doors to seriously cut back on the number of photographers I was following on Facebook.
 I removed them from my newsfeed.
 I’m out of the loop of things occasionally but my insecurities about my work are at an all time low.
 Now I do occasionally choose to go and look at other people’s work when I’m feeling like I want some inspiration – but I’m not constantly bombarded with it all the time.
 Feeling shitty about your own progress or skills?
 Just click the unfollow button.
 There.
 All better.

 6. Being a lone wolf